Skip to content

 Effects of Stress on the Lymphatic System

 The lymphatic system, which plays a crucial role in immune function and fluid balance, is also affected by stress.
-Chronic stress can suppress the immune system by reducing the number of lymphocytes, the white blood cells that help fight off infections.
-Additionally, high levels of cortisol can cause lymphoid tissue to atrophy, impairing the lymphatic system's ability to function effectively 3, 4.
+Chronic stress can suppress the immune system by reducing the number of lymphocytes, including important white blood cells such as B lymphocytes (B cells) and T lymphocytes (T cells), which produce antibodies essential for the adaptive immune response.
+Additionally, high levels of cortisol can cause lymphoid tissue, including the thymus and lymph nodes, to atrophy, impairing the lymphatic system's ability to function effectively .

 Symptoms of Stress on the Lymphatic System: